 Landry, Lynette, and Deane Neubauer.
 "The role of the government in providing access to higher education: the case of government-sponsored financial aid in the US."
 Journal of Education and Work 29, no. 1 (2016): 64-76.

 Mohr, A., 2017.
-The Policy of Federal Student Loans: Looking Backward and Looking Forward. , 53, p.341.
+The Policy of Federal Student Loans: Looking Backward and Looking Forward.
+Washington University Journal of Law & Policy, 53, p.341.

 Rizzo, Michael, and Ronald G. Ehrenberg.
 "Resident and nonresident tuition and enrollment at flagship state universities."
 In College choices: The economics of where to go, when to go, and how to pay for it, pp. 303-354.
 University of Chicago Press, 2004.